Merijn68/rl-alm/README.md

 ALM Interest Rate Steering using Reinforcement Learning algorithms This repo contains the source code and test results from the my Thesis on Reinforcement Learning in Asset and Liability Management.

+In this repo experiments have been conducted using different RL Algorytms from Stable Baselines3 in a custom Gymnasium environment.

+Using Reinforcement Learning an agent can learn to optimize Interest Rate Risk Profile of a Retail Bank while staying within Risk bounderies set.

 Project Organization
 ------------